 Iron is an essential trace element found in many foods.
-It is involved in many processes of the body – for example, red blood cells contain a protein which has iron in it.
+It is involved in many processes of the body – for example, red blood cells contain a protein (haemoglobin) which has iron in it.
+Iron can be taken as a dietary supplement.

 Iron is involved in biological processes which transport oxygen around the body, as well as many other body functions.
 Iron deficiency can result in symptoms such as fatigue, irritability, and poor concentration.
 It is thought that an iron deficiency may contribute to depression in some people, so increasing iron intake may help to improve symptoms.

-Iron deficiency has been linked to an increased risk of developing depression (and other psychiatric disorders) in children.
-In adults, some studies have found that participants had improvement in mood after iron supplementation, whereas others have not found this effect.
+Iron deficiency has been linked to an increased risk of developing depression (and other psychiatric disorders) in children, and some evidence suggests there might be a link between low iron intake and depression in adults as well.
+In adults, some studies have found that people who took iron supplements had an improvement in their mood, while other studies have not found this effect.

-There have been no scientific studies where people with clinical depression have been treated with iron.
+There have been no good quality scientific studies where people with clinical depression have been treated with iron.
+More evidence of better quality is needed to understand if iron supplements could be useful for people with depression.

 Iron supplements can cause side effects such as constipation and nausea.
 Dietary supplements, including iron, may have negative interactions with prescribed medications or other supplements.
 Iron can also be harmful if too much is taken.
 Iron supplements should always be taken under the supervision of a health care professional.

 Iron supplements are available from a pharmacist and in some supermarkets.
 If you think you may have an iron deficiency, it is important to discuss this with your GP and have a blood test done to check.
-Some foods are naturally rich in iron, including meat, lentils, fortified cereals and spinach.
+Foods that are naturally rich in iron include meat, lentils, fortified cereals and spinach.

-Iron supplements may be helpful for people with an iron deficiency, but there is no evidence to suggest it can treat depression.
+Iron supplements may be helpful for people with an iron deficiency, but there is no evidence to suggest they can treat depression.